jamesbriggs/storcli_show_slots/README.md

 **Technical Details**

+- Written in Perl5.
-- Perl5.
-Tested on a Dell 2950 with PERC6i and PERC6e controllers and several MD1000 disk arrays running CentOS5.
+- Tested on a Dell 2950 with PERC6i and PERC6e controllers and several MD1000 disk arrays running CentOS5.

 `usage: storcli_show_slots`